-The Arts Workforce Initiative (AWI) is a paid apprenticeship program that gives Connecticut college students, emerging creatives and military veterans an opportunity to gain high-level professional work experience with not-for-profit arts and cultural organizations throughout the state.
+The Arts Workforce Initiative (AWI) is a paid apprenticeship program that gives Connecticut college students, emerging creatives, formerly incarcerated individuals and military veterans an opportunity to gain high-level professional work experience with not-for-profit arts and cultural organizations throughout the state.

 This program is specifically designed for applicants from diverse and traditionally underrepresented backgrounds.

 A host organization must provide a hands-on and engaging learning opportunity that allows an individual to gain relevant skills and work experience in the arts.

 Selected host organizations will be granted $3,750 per apprentice to be used to pay an hourly rate of $15.
 Selected participants work 25 hours a week for 10 weeks for the selected host organization.
 Participants receive payment from the host organization where their apprenticeship will take place.